 But there are lots of problems with that rationalisation.
 Law school and legal education have come a long way since the quasi-Dickensian classrooms of the last century.
 (Yes, last century.
 Most Australian law schools didn’t appear until the 20th century).
 Unless you have been living under a rock, you’d know we understand more about how people learn.
 The lecture and recitation model of pre-(civil) war Harvard really didn’t foster learning – even when it was the model at Harvard.
 ‘We’ve always done it this way’ doesn’t necessarily mean that it should always be done that way.
 Especially when there is empirical evidence to say it can be done better.

 It also ignores how hard many law students have already worked to get into law school.
 Many law schools demand that applicants demonstrate exceptional academic performance.
 Sometimes that performance has put the student in the 98th or 99th percentile at high school or college compared to other students.
 Telling hard-working students that they are going to have to work hard seems like a waste of oxygen.

 Will this be on the exam?

 To make a connection that Seyfried made in his article, the ‘harden up’ speech also triggers a script that school drilled into students.
-For some new law students, being told to work hard, get good grades and do well in final exams has become a mantra.
+Being told to work hard, get good grades, and do well in final exams has become a mantra for some new law students.
 Something that teachers chant at them, and they learn to chant, over and over again.
 Learning isn’t about learning anymore.
 It’s about visible, rewarded performance.
 It also means that what students do learn is that academic success is about extrinsic rewards.